java-native-access/jna/www/Contributing.md

 - Fork the code from [github.com/java-native-access/jna](https://github.com/java-native-access/jna)
 - Check out the code with `git clone git@github.com:username/jna.git`
 - Ensure you can build the project with `ant dist test test-platform`
-- Make your code changes, write tests, build
+- Make your code changes, write tests, build.
+New code should follow the conventions observable in the surrounding code/the codebase.
+Existing code should only be changed if the change is necessary.
+In general reformating unrelated code is not necessary.
 - Add entry to CHANGES.md describing the change
 - Submit pull requests, forks and/or topical branches are encouraged.